dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part4.md

 This function allocates array `x` and `y` in each invocation, but they are read only.
 Changing the type from `int` to `static int` will decrease the size of function's stack frame and save a few instructions.

 In this code, we are changing all pixels with `POSSIBLE_EDGE` to `EDGE` if certain conditions are fulfilled.
-In the later loop (not given here), for all pixels which are `POSSIBLE_EDGE` we convert the to `NOEDGE`.
+In the later loop (not shown here), all the pixels which are `POSSIBLE_EDGE` are converted into `NOEDGE`.
 We can do some preprocessing before we do `follow_edge` loop to decrease the number of parameters we need to pass to `follow_edge`.
 With the preprocessing, our two loops look like this:

 ```cpp
   for(r=0,pos=0;r<rows;r++){